 26 February 2016: Letter to the friends of Fish House

 Fish House was approved once again by the Cape Agulhas Municipality this week.

-The Municipality had previously approved Fish House, but an objection stopped construction before Fish House could be completed.
+The Municipality had previously approved Fish House but in 2013 an objection stopped construction before Fish House could be completed.

-These objections, the consideration of it by the Municipality, and the reasons for the Municipality to nevertheless approve the project once again, are contained in the Final Report for the Council of the Cape Agulhas Municipality and the minutes of the council meeting, 23 February 2016.
+These objections and the consideration of it by the Municipality and the approval, once again of the project, are contained in the Final Report for the Council of the Cape Agulhas Municipality and the minutes of the council meeting, 23 February 2016.

-We now plan to have the contractors on site and to complete Fish House as soon as possible.
+We now plan to complete Fish House as soon as possible.

 On behalf of the trustees, our sincere thanks for your patience and support in this project.